Project

 This is not a schema change, but rather an implementation detail.
 Our structures - both in XML and in Java indicate an ordered list and should be preserved in the order we receive.
 Whether or not this has any meaning is still debatable, but we should at least respect the given order.
 Opening a ticket for Metacat to store this with order preserved in the backing table.

-#3 Updated by Ben Leinfelder almost 10 years ago
+#3 Updated by Ben Leinfelder over 10 years ago

 • Estimated time set to 0.00

-#4 Updated by Robert Waltz almost 10 years ago
+#4 Updated by Robert Waltz over 10 years ago

 Wednesday July 9th, 2014